+I am a professional macroeconomist, and I had the honor of seeing my work with the type of tools we will study used as foundation for policy advice at the International Monetary Fund and other institutions.
 I am excited about the material of this course, and I will do my best to make sure you learn as much as possible from it.
 I will expect that we all put our best effort into the course, subject to the constraints created by situations that may arise.
 If there are glitches, let us all be prepared to handle them with grace.